Turbo Takeaways

 You can also fund your Roth 401(K), if you have one available to you, to get employer-matching contributions and receive a tax break on your withdrawals later on in retirement.
 This will give you the extra cash you need to invest and grow.
 Maxing out your 401(k) is also a good strategy if you have extra funds to put to work each month.

-If you don’t have a 401(k) or 403(b) plan at work, or you need to save more than what the plan allows, consider Traditional IRAs, Roth IRAs, and regular brokerage accounts as supplemental ways to save.
+If you don’t have a 401(k) or 403(b) plan at work, or you need to save more than what the plan allows, consider Traditional IRAs, Roth IRA, and regular brokerage accounts as supplemental ways to save.

 Start Saving Early and Minimize Debt To Retire Comfortably